-- → EXAMPLE "I can't wait to build a snowman," said my sister. - EXAMPLE The weather report says, "Snow will exceed four inches by morning."
+EXAMPLE "I can't wait to build a snowman," said my sister.

 You'll also see commas in dates and geographic names.
 In the U.S., dates are indicated by using a comma to separate the month and day from the year.